 Fauci Advises the United States to Stick With 2-Dose Regimen

-Fauci advised against administering just 1 dose of a 2-dose vaccine in order to distribute more vaccines to more people, warning that shifting to a single-dose strategy may leave people less protected and at a higher risk for certain COVID-19 variants.
+Fauci advises against administering just 1 dose of a 2-dose vaccine in order to distribute more vaccines to more people, warning that shifting to a single-dose strategy may leave people less protected and at a higher risk for certain COVID-19 variants.

 Biden Says Vaccines Will Be Available for Every US Adult by May

 Biden says that every US adult will have access to a COVID-19 vaccine by the end of May.
 The administration plans to invoke the Defense Production Act to accelerate J&J’s vaccine production.
 The president also calls for every state to ensure that teachers, child care providers, and school staff receive at least 1 dose by April.